Well, I finally have a small space within the nursery that surrounds my new home, to grow some pots of edibles for myself.

 Hot and basically dry with some overcast days but enough showers to keep the rain water tank ticking over for watering.

-Some plants are enjoying this weather, some aren't.…Continue
+Some plants are enjoying this weather, some aren't.
+The cucumbers (Lebanese) and snake beans do not like it oddly…Continue

 Phil's question re how long from flower to fruit made me realise I had paid little attention to this in the past.